nablarch/nablarch-document/en/application_framework/application_framework/handlers/http_messaging/http_messaging_request_parsing_handler.rst

 This handler performs the following processes:

-* Convert the HTTP request to request message。
+* Convert the HTTP request to request message.
   For details, see :ref:`http_messaging_request_parsing_handler-convert` .

 The process flow is as follows.